paterson/Albumshare-Issues/README.md

 * ~~button design~~
 * clear #added when #friends and #fbalbums are loaded
 * Check if user is already is in album when added them
+* redirect to index.html if user cancels facebook login